Samsung and the University of Michigan Exercise & Sport Science Initiative Partner to Bring More Advanced Smartwatch Technology for Runners

 Study to provide insights and learnings around sweat loss and VO2 max for runners by leveraging Galaxy Watch features

-Samsung Electronics and the University of Michigan Exercise & Sport Science Initiative (ESSI) have launched a research partnership to explore smartwatch technology to help runners manage their health and physical activity by providing more reliable and accurate data.
+Samsung Electronics Co., Ltd. and the University of Michigan Exercise & Sport Science Initiative (ESSI) have launched a research partnership to explore smartwatch technology to help runners manage their physical activity by providing more reliable and accurate data.

-Runners at all levels grapple with sweat loss, dehydration and heat management, particularly during the summer months.
-Samsung and University of Michigan teams hope the study’s findings will further enhance smartwatch technology, giving runners more accurate measurements of their health metrics to help solve these issues.
+Runners at all levels grapple with sweat loss, dehydration, and heat management, particularly during the summer months.
+Samsung and the University of Michigan hope the study’s findings will further enhance smartwatch technology, giving runners more accurate measurements of their exercise metrics .

-Samsung chose the MiPR lab for this study given its established relationships within the wearable tech industry and running community, as well as the unique skill sets of its researchers.
+Samsung partnered with the MiPR lab for this study given its established relationships within the wearable tech industry and running community, as well as the unique skill sets of its researchers.
 Co-PIs Adam Lepley, associate director – research; Alexandra DeJong Lempke, associate director – academics; and Ken Kozloff, co-director of ESSI, bring expertise in sports medicine, running-related injury, and performance, wearable tech, and applied/translational research.
-The ESSI MiPR lab has collaborated with the University of Michigan Athletic Department, multiple professional sports organizations, and industry leaders to derive meaningful insights from wearable technology that can be applied to sport and exercise.
+The ESSI MiPR lab has collaborated with the University of Michigan Athletic Department and multiple professional sports organizations to derive meaningful insights from wearable technology that can be applied to sports and exercise.

 Participant enrollment and data collection are already underway thanks to an enthusiastic response from local runners.
 “Ann Arbor is home to a robust running community, with community-based runners up to Olympic contenders,” Kozloff says.

-The recently launched Samsung Galaxy Watch6 and Galaxy Watch6 Classic feature personalized fitness coaching, advanced sleep management and health monitoring to keep users motivated and focused on their goals.2 For runners, the new Personalized Heart Rate Zone feature3 provides five optimal running intensity levels based on individual physical capabilities, empowering them to set goals based on their own ability.
+The recently launched Samsung Galaxy Watch6 and Galaxy Watch6 Classic feature personalized fitness coaching, advanced sleep management and wellness monitoring to help keep users motivated and focused on their goals.
+For runners, the new Personalized Heart Rate Zone feature provides five optimal running intensity levels based on an individual’s metrics, empowering them to set goals based on their own ability.
 Additionally, Track Run helps runners record their runs while on a running track.
-During a run, Galaxy Watch provides in-depth analysis including asymmetry, regularity and ground contact time to help improve performance and reduce injury.
+During a run, Galaxy Watch provides in-depth analysis including asymmetry, regularity, and ground contact time to help provide insights into their running performance. .